• Skip to main content

 How to prepare the quinoa

-Quinoa is very quick and easy to cook.
-Place it in a fine mesh sieve and rinse under cold water then combine with fresh water (1 portion of quinoa to 1.5 portion of water), cover and bring to the boil.
+You can either use ready-cooked quinoa or cook dried quinoa.
+To prepare quinoa from scratch place it in a fine mesh sieve and rinse under cold water then combine with fresh water (1 portion of quinoa to 1.5 portion of water), cover and bring to the boil.
 Lower the heat and cook for about 12 minutes or until the water has been absorbed stirring occasionally.
-Remove from the heat and set aside to cool completely stirring once in a while.
+Remove from the heat and set aside to cool completely before making your quinoa and turkey meatballs.

 Alternatively cook the quinoa according to the packet instructions.